 • Nursing Home Support:Under the “Fair Deal” patients seeking a place in either a Private or a Public Nursing Home now have the same assessment of need and the same means-test for payment.
 The patient will be liable to pay towards the cost of care:

 • 80% of assessable income (i.e. after deduction of tax, PRSI, mortgage/rent and out-of-pocket medical expenses)

 • plus 7.5% of the value of any assets, to a maximum of 3 years.
 The first €36,000 (single), €72,000 (couple) of assets are disregarded

 A spouse is assessed with half of the couple’s joint income and assets.
 The HSE can assess assets transferred in the past 5 years.
 The balance of the cost will be met by the State.

 An additional 50% allowance and full respite grant will be paid to a person caring for more than one incapacitated person.
 Carers are entitled to free travel in their own right.
 A carer can take up training or paid employment for up to 15 hours per week.
 Carers are entitled to credited contributions to keep you in benefit.
+The Allowance is paid for 12 weeks after the death of the person cared for.
 When you cease caring, you are entitled to go on Back to Work, Back to Education or Community Employment Schemes.

-• Persons caring full time can qualify for €1,700 Respite Grant regardless of means but persons working over 15 hours or on Jobseeker payments will not qualify.
+• Persons caring full time can qualify for €1,700 Respite Grant (being renamed Carer’s Support Grant) regardless of means but persons working over 15 hours or on Jobseeker payments will not qualify.

 • A Carers Benefit of €205 based on your Social Insurance can be claimed for short-term absences from work (up to 24 months) for caring responsibilities.
 It is available to all insurance classes except S and J. Limited work earning up to €332.50 per week is permissible, while claiming this benefit.
 Your job is protected for the 24 month duration.